usethesource/rascal/src/org/rascalmpl/courses/Recipes/Languages/Pico/Pico.md

 Notes:

-<1> Pico programs do not have input/output statements, so we use variables for that purpose.
+* Pico programs do not have input/output statements, so we use variables for that purpose.
-<2> Pico has no multiplication operator so we have to simulate it with repeated addition (yes, simplicity comes at a price!).
+* Pico has no multiplication operator so we have to simulate it with repeated addition.
+Simplicity comes at a price.

 #### Benefits

+* Pico is such a small, but functionally complete, language that it is easy to demonstrate how to specify its syntax and semantics.

 #### Pitfalls

+* Pico is a small programming language, not really a domain specific language.
+Some aspects of DSL design and implementation are not demonstrated by Pico.